cdmh/opencv_pipeline/readme.md

 auto image = "colour.png" | noverify | gray;
 ```

 If the image load fails, and `noverify` is specified, then an empty image is passed to the next function in the pipeline.
 In this case, `gray` which calls OpenCV's `cvtColor` which will fail.
-If you are in exception free, then split the pipeline and use `noverify`:
+If you are in an exception free environment, then split the pipeline and use `noverify`:

 ```cpp
     auto image = "colour.png" | noverify;